asellitt/DungeonsAndDragons/_drafts/2015-04-01-blackfangs-dungeon.md

 After quickly dispatching with the two drunkards, Venalis pulled back the curtain to reveal a dark cavernous room with two bare straw filled pallets and a half rotten old chest.

 "Stand back, I've got this!"
-And without any other form of warning, Pring stepped up to the decrepid box and began to pummel it into splinters.
+Without any other form of warning, Pring stepped up to the decrepid box and began to pummel it into splinters.
 Although it took him a bit longer than expected, he was rather pleased with himself when the chest finally broke apart and revealed its treasures.

 Waiting patiently for Pring to finish, Venalis lifted up one of the straw pallets and revealed an ornate and rusted key.
 Moonfeather, Zaradae and Venalis shared a hearty laugh at the Half-Orcs expense.
+Grumbling to himself, Pring proceeded past them into the next room.

 # The Blackfang Saga